LACMIP/emu/docs/_documentation/projects.md

     - "Other"

 Description
-: Begin describing the event or request using an action, e.g. "Sent 3D scans of 15 ammonoids to..."
-Descriptions should be succinct but mention any relevant taxa, geologic context, or collections involved in or affected by the request/event, e.g., "...the Stoyanow Collection", and especially any important information not captured in other fields in the Projects module.
-When _Sub-Type_="Request (Loans)", locality numbers should be included here.
-View previously entered Project module records for examples.
+: Begin by describing the event or request using an action, e.g. "Sent surface scans of 15 ammonoids to..."
+Descriptions should be brief and mention any relevant taxa, geologic context, or collections involved in or affected by the request/event, e.g., "...the Stoyanow Collection".
+When _Sub-Type_="Request (Locality Numbers)", include LACMIP **locality numbers** in this field.

 ## Project 2 tab

 {% include figure image_path="/assets/images/projects_project2.png" alt="screenshot of the Project 2 tab in the Projects module" caption="Screenshot of the *Project 2* tab in the Projects module." %}

-Information must be entered in one field on the *Project 2* tab:

 Organisers
 : Attach the appropriate Parties records for whomever fullfilled the request or participated in the event.

 Funding Associations
 : Attach the appropriate Parties records for any funding sources related to the request or event whenver applicable.
+(If you enter "Cretaceous" in this field and hit tab, the record for the "Connecting the Cretaceous Seas" PEN will appear.
+However, always open the full Parties record for the funding source ensure the correct record was attached.)

 Intended Audience
 : For outreach-related requests and events, select the appropriate value from the controlled vocabulary: